 How Your Menstrual Cycle Affects Your Mood

 Your menstrual cycle is a natural process that occurs every month.
-A typical cycle lasts between 24-38 days and begins with the start of your period and ends when the next period begins.
-However, there is a lot more happening inside your body during the time in-between periods.
+A typical cycle lasts between 24 and 38 days, beginning with the start of your period and ending when the next period begins.
+However, a lot more happens inside your body during the time in between periods.

-Understanding the four phases of your menstrual cycle can help you to understand what's going on with your body, and how best to take care of yourself during each stage.
-Here’s an in-depth look into each phase and how they can impact you both physically and mentally.
+Understanding the four phases of your menstrual cycle can help you to understand what's going on with your body and how best to take care of yourself during each stage.
+Here’s an in-depth look into each phase and how they can physically and mentally impact you.
 Don’t worry - you’re not alone!

 Menstruation

 The first day of your menstrual cycle marks the beginning of your period.
-During this phase, the egg from your previous cycle has not been fertilised, leading to a decrease in oestrogen and progesterone levels.
+During this phase, the egg from your previous cycle has not been fertilised, decreasing oestrogen and progesterone levels.
 This decrease causes the uterine lining to ‘shed’, resulting in the start of your period.

 Physically: During menstruation, some people may experience breast tenderness, cramps, headaches, increased acne, and digestive changes.
 On the bright side, research has shown that strength levels often increase during menstruation as the body has lower amounts of oestrogen during this time.